rJefferyXie/PokemonSample/README.md

 Hi, welcome to a code sample from one of my larger projects, PokepediaJX.
-For a visual view of this small project, visit the following link here: https://pokemonsample.web.app
+For a visual view of this small project, visit this link: https://pokemonsample.web.app To look at the github repository for this sample, visit this link: https://github.com/rJefferyXie/PokemonSample

 View Code Sample
 1. Open the app directory.